 If your request for direct payments is refused

-If the local authority decides not to make direct payments, it must inform you and your family in writing, explaining the reasons for the decision and telling you how you can request a review of the decision.
+If the local authority decides not to make direct payments, it must inform you and your family, explaining the reasons for the decision and telling you how you can request a review of the decision.

 Setting up a direct payment